h-wookie/vault-radar-csv-parser/README.md

 [![SBOM](https://img.shields.io/badge/SBOM-CycloneDX-blue)](./sbom/sbom.json)

 Vault-Radar CSV Parser is an offline, open-source tool designed to analyze Vault-Radar export files.
-It allows you to filter, inspect, and export secret data directly from CSV files, even when the SaaS solution is unavailable.
+It allows you to filter, inspect, and export secret data directly from CSV files generated in situations when you are unable to use the SaaS solution.

 Key features include: